- Medicaid Unwinding Child/Youth Data Snapshot

 CMS Data Release Timeline

 CMS expects to release data on a monthly basis, with monthly releases expected to continue until all data is reported for months through June 2024.
-Full data on individuals who are transitioning from Medicaid and CHIP to Marketplace coverage is expected to be available beginning in fall 2023.
+Full data on individuals who are transitioning from Medicaid and CHIP to Marketplace coverage is expected to be available in the coming months.

 States have taken different approaches to resuming the regular Medicaid and CHIP renewal process.
 Some states started renewals with individuals they think are unlikely to be eligible, while other states began conducting renewals for their general populations.
 Some states have also started the renewal process sooner than others.
 Read more about 2023 state timelines for initiating renewals.

-National Summary of Outcomes of Medicaid and CHIP Renewals Due May 2023
+National Summary of Outcomes of Medicaid and CHIP Renewals Due in November 2023

 (based on states’ distribution of renewals)